 LDP assumes that the label manager is up and running.
 LDP will abort initialization if the label manager is not running.
 The label manager is initialized at system boot-up; hence, anything that causes it to fail will likely imply that the system is not functional.
-The router uses a label range from 28672 (28K) to 131071 (128K-1) to allocate all dynamic labels, including RSVP allocated labels and VC labels.
+The router uses a dynamic label range from values 18,432 through 262,143 (131,071 in chassis modes lower than D) to allocate all dynamic labels, including RSVP and BGP allocated labels and VC labels.